 There is a wide range of gluten issues ranging from diagnosed celiac and suspecting that when you avoid gluten, you feel better.
 I recently interviewed Dr. Davis, author of Wheatbelly about the affects of wheat, gluten being just one.
 But gluten, all on its own, also carries a rather mighty wallop to our health if we are one of the many that have noticed sensitivities.
 And there are some surprising sources of gluten you may not have considered!

 Why are so many of us suddenly sensitive to gluten?

 According to a 2009 study, the prevalence of undiagnosed celiac disease seems to have increased dramatically during the past 50 years.
-The current estimate according to 133.org is that one in 133 Americans have celiac and another 18 million have some form of non-Celiac gluten sensitivity.
+The current estimate is that one in 133 Americans have celiac and another 18 million have some form of non-Celiac gluten sensitivity.
 The reasons for this, though somewhat unconfirmed is due to the massive increase in gluten-containing foods in our processed standard diet combined with a modification of the grain itself to contain a higher gluten-concentration.

 What is gluten?